zerotier/libzt/README.md

 2) If you believe your problem is in the network stack you can manually enable debug traces for individual modules in `src/lwipopts.h`.
 Toggle the `*_DEBUG` types from `LWIP_DBG_OFF` to `LWIP_DBG_ON`.
 And then rebuild.
 This will come with a significant performance cost.

 3) Enabling network stack statistics.
 This is useful if you want to monitor the stack's receipt and handling of traffic as well as internal things like memory allocations and cache hits.
 Protocol and service statistics are available in debug builds of `libzt`.
-These statistics are detailed fully in the section of `include/ZeroTier.h` that is guarded by `LWIP_STATS`.
-The protocol constants are defined in `include/ZeroTierConstants.h`.
-An example usage is as follows:
+These statistics are detailed fully in the section of `include/ZeroTierSockets.h` that is guarded by `LWIP_STATS`.

   ```
   struct zts_stats_proto stats;